top of page

 They may be doing their own financial planning without the understanding of what kind of wealth will be coming to them.
 This can create costly consequences down the line, particularly when it comes to estate tax.
 Be open, honest, and transparent about what the next generation will receive, even involving them in the financial planning as the transfer of wealth approaches.

-Make Sure Everyone Is On the Same Page
+1. Make Sure Everyone Is On the Same Page

 About Ahmie

-When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and their granddaughters.
-He recognizes that health is wealth so he has committed to daily yoga, meditation, and plant-based eating.
+When he’s not working, Ahmie enjoys spending time with his wife, Sara, their three children, and three grandchildren.
+He recognizes that health is wealth, so he has committed to daily yoga, meditation, and plant-based eating.
 His other hobbies include woodturning, golf, reading, listening to music, and biking.
-He is active in his community and served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh and supports the Big Brothers Big Sisters of America (BBBS).
-To learn more about Ahmie, connect with him on LinkedIn.
+He is active in his community, has served as the Foundation Chair of the Jewish Federation Community Foundation of Greater Pittsburgh, and supports various philanthropic endeavors.
+To learn more about Ahmie, connect with him on LinkedIn

 image 28.png